5 Small Reptile Pets That Live Happily in a 20-gallon Tank

 Reptiles come in all shapes and sizes and can be outstanding low-maintenance pets.

-However, reptiles like some dragons and snakes can grow very large, and not everyone can dedicate an entire living room wall to their reptile.
+However, some lizards and snakes can grow very large, and not everyone can dedicate an entire living room wall to their reptile.

 Fortunately, many species stay small for life and can live comfortably in a 20-gallon enclosure or less!